cisco-open/DeepVision/Ethosight/README.md

 ## Running Ethosight GPU Servers

-You can run Ethosight system as client server system or as core system that scales on multiple GPU servers Before running you should set up environment variables in `bin/env_variables_setup.sh` Then pls run.
+Before running you can modify and set up environment variables in `bin/env_variables_setup.sh` to be appropriate for your system.
+Then source them to your session.

 `source ./bin/env_variables_setup.sh`